rclone/rclone/docs/content/docs.md

 When token-based authentication are used, the configuration file must be writable, because rclone needs to update the tokens inside it.

+To reduce risk of corrupting an existing configuration file, rclone will not write directly to it when saving changes.
+Instead it will first write to a new, temporary, file.
+If a configuration file already existed, it will (on Unix systems) try to mirror its permissions to the new file.
+Then it will rename the existing file by adding suffix ".old" to its name (e.g. `rclone.conf.old`), if a file with the same name already exists it will simply be replaced.
+Next, rclone will rename the new file to the correct name, before finally cleaning up by deleting the original file now which has now ".old" suffix to its name.
+Note that one side-effect of this is that if you happen to have a file in the same directory and with the same name as your configuration file, but with suffix ".old", then rclone will end up deleting this file next time it updates its configuration file!

 ### --contimeout=TIME ###

 Set the connection timeout.
 This should be in go time format which